eclipse-ee4j/cargotracker/CONTRIBUTING.md

 # Contributing to Eclipse Cargo Tracker

 Thanks for your interest in this project.
 Your feedback and contributions are most welcome.
-Please consider contacting the developers of the project before proposing a change.
+Please consider contacting the developers of the project before proposing a change, ideally via the [mailing list](https://accounts.eclipse.org/mailing-list/cargotracker-dev).

 ## Project description